lil-qorgi/379-rnaseq/README.md

 [Back to menu](#menu)

 ## Objective(s) of this step of the analysis.
 Run a bowtie2 (non-spliced) alignment of trimmed reads to the reference genome for C. albicans.
-Mostly, this bowtie2 run results will be replaced by the tophat results later on.
-This is mostly to familiarize with bowtie2 usage.
+Mostly, this results from this bt2 run will be replaced by the tophat results later on, so this step is mostly to familiarize the student with bowtie2 usage.

 ## Files involved.
 ### —bowtie2-build—